This Day In Music: August 20

 August 20, 1979 ~ Jazz-pop singer, songwriter Jamie Cullum born in Rochford, UK ~ Released his debut album, Heard It All Before, in 1999 on a budget of only £480 with 500 copies made.
 Has recorded steadily since to critical acclaim and commercial succes.
 Cullum has covered songs originally by the White Stripes, Kanye West, Massive Attack, Pharrell Williams, Rihanna, the Pussycat Dolls, Radiohead, Gnarls Barkley, Elton John, Justin Timberlake, John Legend, Joy Division, Lady Gaga, and others.

-August 20, 1974 ~ Kenneth Doniell Moore, commonly known as rapper Big Moe, born in Houston, Texas, USA ~ Co-founding member of DJ Screw's Screwed Up Click.
+August 20, 1974 ~ Kenneth Doniell Moore, commonly known as rapper Big Moe, born in Houston, Texas, USA ~ Co-founding member of DJ Screw's Screwed Up Click, considered one of the pivotal Southern rap acts.
 Released his City Of Syrup solo debut album in 2000.
 Best known for his 2003 single Just A Dog taken of the Moe Life album ~ Moore passed away in 2007

 August 20, 1970 ~ Singer, guitarist, producer Fred Durst, full name William Frederick Hurst, born in Jacksonville, Florida, USA ~ Best known as frontman of rap-rock outfit Limp Bizkit.
 Has ventured into films as both an actor and a film director.
 Collaborated with Korn, Soulfly, Methods Of Mayhem, Run-DMC, Rock, Corey Feldman and others